 - Increased ability to compete in the market.
 If a competitor can only release features and bug fixes every two weeks, their products will not only improve at a slower pace but will appear less stable.
-With good CI/CD practices, many bugs can be fixed the same-day.
+With good CI/CD practices, many bugs can be fixed on the same day.

 - Code is deployed sooner and starts making money faster.
 We write code to improve products and make money.
 The longer code is complete but waits sitting in a queue the more money we’re wasting.

 - Engineers are happier and more productive.
 Engineers like to see the code they’ve worked on be deployed and get used by people.
 With long release cycles, it takes longer to get that dopamine hit.
 Easy and frequent deployments to production make happy engineers, and happy engineers stick around.